 I have received this forwarded call.
 This is Watabane.

-As I mentioned before, you can use “Moshi-Moshi” on the phone when there is a long silence, or you can’t hear the person on the other line.
+As I mentioned earlier, you can use “Moshi-Moshi” on the phone when there’s a long silence or you can’t hear the person on the other line.
 But this is not okay for business situations.
-Instead, say “Osoreirimasu” [恐れいります] meaning “Pardon me.”
-After that, say you are having trouble hearing.
+Instead, say “Osoreirimasu” [恐れいります], which means “Excuse me.
+After that, say that you have trouble hearing.
 But do it indirectly.

-Use “Telephone seems to be distant,” which is “Odenwa ga tooi you desu” お電話が遠いようです.
-This way it is nobody’s fault.
-The telephone just went far away.
+Use “Telephone seems to be distant”, which is “Odenwa ga tooi you desu” お電話が遠いようです.
+That way, it is no one’s fault.
+The phone just went far away.

 Pardon me.
 The telephone seems to be distant.
 Could you say that again, please?

-“Moshi-Moshi” is not just a simple word, but there are interesting backgrounds and manners.
-Please keep in mind the above things and I hope these tips will help you when you come to Japan a lot!
+“Moshi-moshi” is not just a simple word, but there are interesting backgrounds and manners.
+Please keep the above things in mind and I hope these tips will help you a lot when you come to Japan!

-- “Moshi” actually comes from the verb “Mousu” [申す] which is a humble form of “to say”and, after 1893, “Moshi-Moshi” that short phrase of “Moushi-Moushi” was started to use
+- “もしもし (Moshi-Moshi)” means “I’m going to talk” and is usually used in a phone conversation. “もし (Moshi)” actually comes from the verb “Mousu (申す)”, which is a humble form of “to say”, and after 1893, “Moshi-Moshi”, this short phrase of “Moushi-Moushi” was started to be used.

-- Please make sure that It is rude to say “Moshi-Moshi” in the business scene because it is a casual expression and gives the impression that looking down on someone.
+- Please note that it is rude to say “もしもし (Moshi-Moshi)” in a business setting because it is a casual expression and gives the impression that you are looking down on someone.